Rosalie Deighton

-Rosalie Deighton (born 26 July 1976) is an English singer and songwriter.
+Rosalie Deighton (born 26 July 1976) is an English and Dutch singer and songwriter.

 Early life

-Deighton was born in Breda, Netherlands to an Indonesian mother, Josie and to British father, Dave Deighton.
+Deighton was born in Breda, Netherlands to an Indonesian mother, Josie and to a British father, Dave Deighton.
 The family moved to Barnsley, South Yorkshire when Rosalie was eight years old.

 Career

 The Deighton Family

 Together with her siblings and both parents, Deighton performed as part of the Deighton Family on albums Mama Was Right (1990), Acoustic Music Meant to Suit Most Occasions (1988) and Rolling Home (1991).

 "Intuition" (1993)

 In 1993, Deighton and her sister Kathleen recorded an album, Intuition, along with Kate Rusby, Kathryn Roberts, Julie Matthews and Pat Shaw.
 The album was released on the Fat Cat Label.

 Solo work

 As a solo artist, Deighton has released three albums and provided backing vocals on Paddy Casey's album Living.
 The album was the second-highest selling Irish album of 2004.

 Deighton's first solo album, Truth Drug, debuted in 2001, followed by 21 Days on the Echo label in 2007.

 Her latest album, Burning Boat, was released in 2014.
 Recorded at the Bearclaw Records Studio facility in Deighton's hometown of Barnsley, South Yorkshire, it was produced by Rick Barraclough.
 The album features guest appearances from Jack Savoretti and M. G. Boulter.
 It was Bearclaw's first album release.